mklemme/zoo-lab/README.md

 	* An Animals belongs to a Zoo
 	* An Animal will have name, photo, and tag fields
 	* The animals have a RESTful URL path, nested under Zoos
-* Users should be able to create, update, and destroy any of the listed Zoos
+* Users should be able to create, update, and destroy any of the listed Animals

 ## How to get started